-C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 475 Total first-time, first-year (freshman) women who applied 1107 Total first-time, first-year (freshman) men who were admitted 355 Total first-time, first-year (freshman) women who were admitted 949 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 00 Total full-time, first-time, first-year (freshman) women who enrol led 160 Total part-time, first-time, first-year (freshman) women who enrol -
+C1 Total first-time, first-year (freshman) men who applied 459 C1 Total first-time, first-year (freshman) women who applied 1091

+C1 Total first-time, first-year (freshman) men who were admitted 357 C1 Total first-time, first-year (freshman) women who were admitted 936

+C1 Total full-time, first-time, first-year (freshman) men who enrolled 66 updated 2/22/2018 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

+C1 Total full-time, first-time, first-year (freshman) women who enrolled 131 updated 2/22/2018 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?
-Yes  No If yes, please answer the questions below for Fall 2016 admi ssions:

-Is your waiting list ranked?

-If yes, do you release that information to students?
-Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 2017 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked?
+C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?